rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 [64.4, 70.7, 69.8, 69.8, 65.84, 63.68, 69.62, 68.0]
 ```

-Notes: You can a simple example of numeric operations on lists vs arrays. `numpy` makes life easier and we can apply those operations directly on an array (in the same way we would apply them on a vector) without calling any mapping functions, loops or so on.
+Notes: You can a simple example of numeric operations on lists vs arrays.
+NumPy makes life easier and we can apply those operations directly on an array (in the same way we would apply them on a vector) without calling any mapping functions, loops or so on.

 ---